 There are people in the west who still believe that God is active in the world, but western society is more characterized by a view that is God aloof, if He exists (and the western world is more or less aloof toward God).
 We tend to forget that much of the rest of the world does not share our view.

 I believe this view of God and of miracles goes back to the Enlightenment and Deism that gained popularity in the last three centuries or so.
-Deism is the theology that grew out of the Enlightenment, applying Enlightenment ideals of rationalism, order and a reliance of scientific method.
+Deism is the theology that grew out of the Enlightenment, applying Enlightenment ideals of rationalism, order and a reliance on scientific method.
 Deists believed that God exists, but He does not intervene and is not active or present in the world.

 Deist thinkers conceived of the world like a watch that is wound up and left to run on its own.
 This thinking harmonized well with trends in scientific thought at the time.
 Darwin and others before him began to see no need of God to explain the laws of nature because scientific inquiry revealed those laws of nature to be true, dependable, and capable of explanation without reference to supernatural agency.
+Deism kept God in the picture, but relegated Him to bystander status.

 Many Enlightenment thinkers worked consciously and intentionally to shrug off any implication of the supernatural in the study of the natural world.
 Science, after all, is the study of the natural world.
 With the discovery of laws like the law of gravity, there was plenty for scientists to do without contemplating a Law Giver.